NOMADIC BACKPACKER

 I'd zoomed in on Google Maps, let the hotels load and looked at a few of them.

-There is a hostel on the booking sites but its a long way from town and the others online are around the 50 USD mark.
-That hurts the pockets of budget travellers but 80% of the hotels in Africa aint even online and if you go local, you can get private rooms for less than a dorm room in a hostel and it doesn't mean roughing it!
+There is a hostel on the booking sites, but it's a long way from town, and the others online are around the 50 USD mark.
+That hurts the pockets of budget travellers, but 80% of the hotels in Africa aren't even online, and if you go local, you can get private rooms for less than a dorm room in a hostel, and it doesn't mean roughing it!

 The Camel Africa Hotel stuck out.
-It had mixed reviews by locals wanting 5-star comfort at 2-star prices.
-For 10 USD a night, you get what you pay.
+It had mixed reviews from locals wanting 5-star comfort at 2-star prices.
+For 10 USD a night, you get what you pay for.

 I don't expect much when paying 10 USD a night.
 If there is a bed, then I'm good.
-A chair and a table is just a bonus.
+A chair and a table are just a bonus.

 I need a bed and a way to rig up my mosquito net.